 Investment decisions will be based on fundamental, company-specific research to identify and select equity and equity-related securities that, in the opinion of the Investment Manager, have the potential to produce attractive returns over the medium to long-term.
 The Investment Manager's fundamental, company-specific research uses techniques to assess stock characteristics such as relative valuation, strength of earnings, quality of balance sheet and cashflow trends.
-The Investment, such as specific countries (within EU Member States participating in the EMU), industries or style factors, but it may make allocation decisions based on such categories at particular times.
-Style factors are specific characteristics of companies that it is considered may drive returns, including "value" (i.e. companies that are undervalued relative to their fundamentals where, for example, the compared to fundamentals of the company such as the strength of its balance sheet, historical share price performance and peer-assessment of company management), "momentum" (i.e. companies with upward stock price trends) and "quality" (i.e. companies that are financially healthy).
+The Investment Manager has a flexible strategy, i.e. it does not have a persistent bias towards particular categories of investment, such as specific countries (within EU Member States participating in the EMU), industries or style factors, but it may make allocation decisions based on such categories at particular times.
+Style factors are specific characteristics of companies that it is considered may drive returns, including "value" (i.e. companies that are undervalued relative to their fundamentals where, for example, the current share price or valuation of a company is deemed by the Investment Manager to be undervalued when compared to fundamentals of the company such as the strength of its balance sheet, historical share price performance and peer-assessment of company management), "momentum" (i.e. companies with upward stock price trends) and "quality" (i.e. companies that are financially healthy).